hashicorp/design-system/wiki/Website-Infrastructure.md

 ## Server side rendering and fastboot

 The website uses a combination of [ember-cli-fasboot](https://github.com/ember-fastboot/ember-cli-fastboot) and [prember](https://github.com/ef4/prember) to pre-render static versions of routes at build time.

+Fastboot is meant to allow us to serve the site to users without JavaScript enabled, but in practice this is not a goal we currently support as there are multiple instances of behavior we rely on that doesn't work without JavaScript.
+We do still attempt to leverage the [fastboot service](https://github.com/ember-fastboot/ember-cli-fastboot#fastboot-service) to place guards around logic we know to only work outside the Fastboot context.

 Fastboot is enabled by default for local development, however prember is not.
 Use the command `yarn start:prember` to temporarily enable pre-rendering, but note that this is much slower and not recommended for normal development.

 Our configuration mirrors what is outlined in each project's readme, with the only notable local configuration being done in [website/lib/markdown/index.js](../website/lib/markdown/index.js).
 This file has a `urlsForPrember()` function which tells prember which routes we want it to pre-render.
-This logic resides here as this is the point where we know the dynamically generated list of component/foundation URLs.
+This logic resides here as this is the point where we know the dynamically generated list of component/foundation URLs

 Additionally, we use [prember-sitemap-generator](https://github.com/shipshapecode/prember-sitemap-generator) to generate a sitemap based on the same prember config we use for pre-rendering static pages.
 Configuration for this lives in the website's [ember-cli-build.js](../website/ember-cli-build.js)